Daviddedic2008/Daviddedic2008/README.md

 - Smooth Particle Hydrodynamics
     Got around to implementing a fast particle rendering and storing system with bounding boxes, and made an effecient parallelized lookup system, but never finished actual fluid dynamics

+## Interesting stuff outside of Git
+- I spent a few months of my life designing parts of a simple computer in a logic gate simulator.
+      I only got around to making a simple ALU and registers, but it was definitely fun to do.
+I would reccomend at least trying this once.

 **Fun Note:** I am very proud of my profile picture :)
 <!--
 **Daviddedic2008/Daviddedic2008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.